Friday, October 26, 2007

 Easy listening

 This morning I checked a CD out of the church library called, "Listening to Luther," published by Concordia Publishing House, $14.99.
 It is delightful.
 I recommend it for your public library, church library, or your personal library.
 I wasn't confirmed in the Lutheran Church, so I didn't have the privilege of using Luther's Small Catechism, until a few years ago when it was used in one of our adult classes.
 We joined our congregation (formerly ALC, now ELCA) in 1976 and the catechism book we used was a mish-mash, rewrite with trendy 70s illustrations and photos.
-What a waste when we could have used the real thing!
+What a waste when we could have used the real thing!- Product Description

 A wonderful devotional or personal study aid, this recording includes the Six Chief Parts from Luther's Small Catechism, Daily Prayers, Table of Duties, and the Christian Questions with Their Answers and the six catechetical hymns by Martin Luther.
 Also included is Luther's hymn, "Lord, Keep Us Steadfast in Your Word."